KirichenkoOleg/Design-company/README.md

 # Design company "Binary"

-My practice project
+My practice project.
+Here I firstly practiced BEM.
+This project has a filter on portfolio items.

-## In this project I mastered:
+## In this project I used:

 * BEM
 * CSS FlexBox